Restoring Our Grassland Heritage

 Watch as the bison run to their new home at Dunn Ranch Prairie!

-Bison played a critical role in keeping grasslands healthy and thriving for centuries.
+Bison have played a critical role in keeping grasslands healthy and thriving for centuries.

 The Conservancy’s Dunn Ranch Prairie, located in the heart of the Grand River Grasslands in northwest Missouri, has begun one of the most dramatic phases of prairie restoration: the reintroduction of bison onto the landscape.
 The herd is restoring key processes, such as soil disturbance and selective grazing, which are important for keeping grasslands healthy.